michaelgroni/tr-pll/README.md

 ## Changes compared to the original user manual
 ### Memory channels
-* The memory channels are selected with thr msin dial.
+* The memory channels are selected with thr main dial.
 * Special memory channels, selected with the memory switch:
-* * 1 Scanner start frequency
+  * 1 Scanner start frequency
   * 2 Scanner stop frequency
   * 3 to 5 not used (the same as 6 at the moment)
   * 6 normal operation

 The relay shift and a possibly set sub-tone are also saved.
 The switches for shift and CTCSS are irrelevant in memory mode (MR switch on).
 ### Save and delete memory channels
 Press the M button when in memory mode (MR switched on) and follow the instructions in the display.

 ### Step size
-Decrease an increase the step size with the former scan and hold buttons.
+Decrease and increase the step size with the former scan and hold buttons.

 ### Scanner
 Use the rotary encoder button to start and stop the scanner in vfo or memory mode.
 It can also be stopped with the ptt button.